mfpdev/liveupdate-and-analytics/README.md

 - Deploy the `UserLogin` Security Test Adapter (same instructions as `CouponsAdapter`)
 - Deploy the `ClubMemberTypeSegmentResolver` adapter (same instructions as `CouponsAdapter`)

-- Deploy the `Live Update` adapter by following this [link](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/#adding-live-update-to-mobilefirst-server)
+- Deploy the `Live Update Adapter` by following this  [link](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/#adding-live-update-to-mobilefirst-server)

 >Note: maven is just one way to build and deploy adapters, to learn more about adapters see the following [link](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/)